colinhoglund/puppet-nagios/README.md

 ## Module Description

 This module automates the installation and configuration of the core Nagios program.
-It is intended to be used in conjunction with web server (Apache/nginx) and remote execution (NRPE) modules.
+It is intended to be used in conjunction with modules that manage a web server (Apache/nginx) and remote plugin execution (NRPE).

 ## Setup